Ted Nicolaou

-Ted Nicolaou is an American film director, screenwriter and producer.
+Ted Nicolaou is an American film director, screenwriter and editor.
+His most famous directorial effort is the Subspecies film series.
+Apart from his feature film projects, he also works in television.

 After graduating from the University of Texas film program, he joined the crew of The Texas Chain Saw Massacre (1974) as a sound recordist.
 Later, he joined Charles Band's Empire Pictures, where he worked as an editor on such films as Ghoulies (1985) and eventually debuted as a director with The Dungeonmaster (1985) and TerrorVision (1986).

-His most famous directorial effort is the Subspecies film series.
-Apart from his feature film projects, he also works in television.